Painting a floor is a great way to beautify and protect it. But can you paint a shower floor?

 - Apply the mixture to the shower floor.

-- Use a scrubbing brush and wash the concrete shower floor.
+- Use a scrubbing brush and wash the surface.

-- After removing the grime, rinse the concrete shower floor with clean water.
+- After removing the grime, rinse the surface with clean water.

 - Allow the shower floor to dry.